Blazor Tailwind

 Our Jamstack live demos have been able to avoid these expensive costs by being configured with SQLite by default, which OrmLite lets you easily change to use your preferred RDBMS.
 But when storing live customer data you'll want to ensure you have redundant backups to protect against data loss and why we were excited to learn about Litestream for enabling effortless replicas & restores to a number of popular storage providers.

-Litestream is being developed by @benbjohnson, the creator of the popular the popular BoltDB NoSQL embeddable DB, used in a number of critical software components like etcd to manage critical information distributed systems need, most notably, the configuration, state and metadata for Kubernetes.
+Litestream is being developed by @benbjohnson, the creator of the popular BoltDB NoSQL embeddable DB, used in a number of critical software components like etcd to manage critical information distributed systems need, most notably, the configuration, state and metadata for Kubernetes.

 Thankfully Ben saw the potential for SQLite as a better replacement of BoltDB as a dependency-free application database and went about resolving the primary issue preventing SQLite from being used in production server-side Apps.